How It Works?

 The leverage you apply doesn’t influence your position size.

 - For example, if you buy 1 Bitcoin at 10x leverage, that doesn’t mean that your position size has increased to 10 Bitcoins.

-As my trading method is based on Technical indicators, moving averages, volume and other technical analysis, I will give you an introduction to Technical Analysis in the next 10 free lessons, so that you are well-prepared when enrolling in my Pro trading course.
+As my trading method is based on Technical indicators, moving averages, volume and other technical analysis, I will give you a Technical Analysis Minicourse in the next 10 free lessons, so that you are well-prepared when enrolling in my Pro trading course.